khorbushko/khorbushko.github.io/_posts/2020-11-27-custom-alert-swiftUI.md

 }
 {% endhighlight %}

-You can also think about some extension that will simplify the way how to create alert body
+You can also think about some extension that will simplify the way how to create an alert body

 {% highlight swift %}
 enum UniAlertBuilder {